Which of the following accounts has a normal credit balance under... | Study Prep in Pearson+

-Which of the following accounts has a normal credit balance under double-entry accounting?
+Which of the following accounts has a normal credit balance under accrual accounting?

 A